jasegehring/kite_0.46/README.md

 ```
 For downstream analysis, we use [ScanPy](https://scanpy.readthedocs.io/en/stable/installation.html) (Wolf et. al, Genome Biology 2018) and the [LeidenAlg](https://github.com/vtraag/leidenalg) clustering package (Traag et. al, arXiv 2018).

-## kite pre-processing: featuremap.py
+## kite pre-processing

 #### `featuremap.py FeatureBarcodes.csv`
-The featuremap.py program takes a .csv input and outputs "mismatch" transcript-to-gene (t2g) and fasta files that can be used by kallisto | bustools to complete pre-processing (see below and Vignettes).
-The program takes a single argument, FeatureBarcodes.csv.
+The featuremap.py program is run prior to the standard kallisto | bustools pipeline.
+It takes a .csv input and outputs "mismatch" transcript-to-gene (t2g) and fasta files that can be used by kallisto | bustools to complete pre-processing (see below and Vignettes).
+The program takes a single argument, FeatureBarcodes.csv, and outputs mismatch fasta and t2g files to the working directory.

 FeatureBarcodes.csv: path to a .csv-formatted file containing Feature Barcode names and sequences (example below).